spm/spm-docs/docs/tutorials/fmri/event/bayesian.md

 window.
 Then

-- Highlight the `Select SPM.mat` option and then choose the `SPM.mat` file saved in the `DIR/bayesian` subdirectory
+- Highlight the `Select SPM.mat` option and then choose the `SPM.mat` file saved in the `DIR/bayesian` subfolder

 - Highlight `Method` and select the `Choose Bayesian 1st-level` option.